 Nathaniel Willis born still at 39 and a half weeks

-David is husband to Amanda and father to two girls at home – Abigail aged 6 and Felicity aged 19 months – as well as dad to Nathaniel, born still on 6 February, 2015.
+David is husband to Amanda and father of two girls at home – Abigail aged 6 and Felicity aged 19 months – as well as dad to Nathaniel, born still on 6 February 2014.
 David works in the medical device and healthcare industry, is active in church life and loves to be outside.

 One of the hardest things to deal with was the perceived notion that I was not grieving, that only my wife was grieving for the loss of our son.
 No one said this but it was implied in a question I got quite often.
 The question was how is your wife doing.
 This wasn’t the follow up question of how are you doing, this was the question I was asked repeatedly.
 Sometimes I was happier to answer this than how I was feeling but I needed some acknowledgement of my grief too.